HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 a XRISM-Xtend Redistribution Matrix File (RMF), which exists to describe this mapping.

-We will be creating new RMFs as part of the generation of XRISM-Xtend spectra in the next section.
+We will be creating new RMFs as part of the generation of XRISM-Xtend spectra later in this notebook.
 For our current purpose, however, it is acceptable to use the RMFs that were included in the XRISM-Xtend archive we downloaded earlier.

 The archived RMFs are generated for the entire Xtend FoV, rather than for the CCDs